Electric Scooter Replacement Battery Tips

 These batteries don’t have a ‘memory’ and don’t need to be fully discharged prior to recharging.
 As a matter of fact, completely discharging the battery is NOT recommended, as it may prevent it from holding a charge in the future.
 When a lead-acid battery is not charged, it gets a buildup of sulfate-ion inside.
 This buildup will prematurely age your battery and is the reason batteries no longer accept a full charge.

 Consider purchasing a spare electric scooter battery.
 That way you can continue to ride while one battery is charging and swap them out as needed.
-You won’t be sidelined by a dead or dying battery!
+This proactive approach eliminates downtime and keeps you on the move.